mevdschee/saferbq/README.md

 When building dynamic BigQuery queries, you often need to reference table or dataset names that are dynamically determined at runtime and are escaped by backticks.
-This happens for instance in DDL operations (CREATE, ALTER, DROP).

-BigQuery's official Go SDK uses `@` for named parameters and `?` for positional parameters, but these cannot be used for table/dataset identifiers in SQL statements that are escaped by backticks.
-You're forced to use string concatenation, which opens the door to **SQL injection**.
+BigQuery's official Go SDK uses `@` for named parameters and `?` for positional parameters, but these cannot be used for identifiers in SQL statements that are escaped by backticks.
+You're forced to use string concatenation, which opens the door to SQL injection.

 ## The Solution